-There are many almond flour pancake recipes floating around the Internet, so I thought I would join in on the fun and post my version, for the record.
-Here’s my go-to almond flour pancake recipe.
+There are many almond flour pancake recipes floating around the Internet.
+I thought I would join in on the fun and post my version, so here’s my go-to almond flour pancake recipe.

-Almond Flour PancakesI like to make these pancakes small (aka silver dollar pancake), however if you want to make these a bit larger, you can scoop out about 2 tablespoons of batter instead of 1 tablespoon and then spread it around by either tilting the skillet, or spread it around when pouring the batter on to the skillet.
+Almond Flour PancakesI like to make these pancakes small (silver dollar-size).
+If you want to make these a bit larger you can scoop out about 2 tablespoons of batter instead of 1 tablespoon.
+Then spread it around by either tilting the skillet, or spread it around when pouring the batter on to the skillet.
 I also love using maple syrup as the sweetener for this recipe.
 If you’re finding the batter too thick you can thin it out with a tablespoon or so of water or dairy-free milk.
-I store leftovers covered in the refrigerator for a week or so, and readers have verified that you can seal and freeze them for a few months.
+I store leftovers covered in the refrigerator for a week or so.
+Readers have confirmed that you can seal and freeze them for a few months.

 - 3 large eggs

 - 1 tablespoon vanilla extract

 - 2 tablespoons honey or other liquid sweetener